public-accountability/littlesis-main/README.md

 ## Setup and start Sphinx

-Both rails and PHP have use their own version of sphinx.
-The first time you create the container (and anytime you rebuild the container) you'll have to re-index both versions of Sphinx. _Everytime_ you start the docker app, you will have to start sphinx.
-If you get the error page on a symfony profile, make sure that sphinx is started.
+Both Rails and Symfony use their own version of Sphinx.
+The first time you create the containers (and anytime you rebuild a container) you'll have to re-index both versions of Sphinx. _Everytime_ you start the docker app, you will have to start sphinx.
+If you get the error page on a profile page, make sure that sphinx is started.

 To start and index PHP's sphinx: